whatware/jasmine-line-per-spec-reporter/README.md

 ## TODO

 - **Needs documentation** --
-Until documented here, see
+Until fully documented, see
 `defaultConfig` in [`dist/jasmine-line-per-spec-reporter.js`](dist/jasmine-line-per-spec-reporter.js)
-for properties that can be set using `optionalConfig` as:
+for all of the properties that can be set using `optionalConfig` as:

     ```js
             jasmine.getEnv().addReporter(new JasmineLinePerSpecReporter(jasmine, optionalConfig));